 Our Tertiary Treatment creates super-clean recycled water that meets stringent quality requirements.

 Recycled wastewater is produced by treating secondary effluent to the tertiary level.
 Secondary treated water is mixed with special chemicals that cause remaining particles to clump together.
 It is then filtered with carbon, and finally disinfected with chlorine to kill bacteria.
-Recycled water is used for irrigation, saving precious drinking water.
+Recycled water is used for irrigation throughout the Goleta Valley, saving precious drinking water.

 The solids removed from the wastewater during all the processes are treated so they can be reused as a soil amendment.

-The primary solids are mixed with secondary solids that have been collected and thicken by two mechanical sludge thickeners and then are stabilized by treating them in three large heated anaerobic digesters tanks for about 30-35days.
+The primary solids are mixed with secondary solids that have been collected and are thickened by two mechanical sludge thickeners.
+They are then stabilized by treating them in three large heated anaerobic digesters tanks for about 30-35days.